Marina Bay Sands: Publicising of winnings

-Jackpot Aunty (2011)
+Slot machine malfunction

-In late 2011, Marina Bay Sands had a dispute with Choo Hong Eng, on whether she was entitled to winnings which a slot machine had allegedly shown that she had won SGD 416,721.12 on 18 October 2011.
-A casino manager claimed that it was a machine error.
-During negotiations, the casino offered to give her a car which was worth SGD 258,962 instead.
-Choo appointed a lawyer to demand that Marina Bay Sands pay her the whole sum.
-Several days later, the casino agreed to pay her the full amount.

-The Casino Regulatory Authority of Singapore censured the casino for failing to keep its machine operating properly, although it ultimately found that the casino had not intentionally sought to deceive Choo or deprive her of her prize.

-According to media reports, Choo subsequently donated her winnings to charities instead of keeping it for herself.
+In late 2011, Marina Bay Sands had a dispute with Choo Hong Eng, over whether she was entitled to winnings from a slot machine.
+On 18 October the machine showed that she had won SGD 416,721.12, but the casino claimed that the machine had malfunctioned.
+During negotiations, the casino offered to give her SGD 50,000 and a car worth SGD 258,962 instead, but several days later agreed to instead pay her the full amount.
+The Casino Regulatory Authority of Singapore censured the casino for failing to keep its machine operating properly, but found that the casino had not intentionally sought to deceive Choo or deprive her of a prize.
+Choo subsequently donated her winnings to charities.

-Data breach (2023)
+Data breach

 In late October 2023, Marina Bay Sands reported a data leak of some 665,000 members of a shopper's rewards program.
 Marina Bay Sands reported that Members' personal information were accessed by an unknown third party operator.
 While there have not been reports of the leaked information being used to cause harm, personal information such as members' names, e-mail addresses, or phone numbers could be used against them in phishing and other scam campaigns.
 The incident was reported to the authorities.